cdbarrineau/aws-cloudformation-templates/README.md

 In order to use the templates you must have an AWS account.

+This is a collection of AWS CloudFormation templates I've collected over the years.
+They range from simple to complex.

 ## Authors

 * **David Barrineau** - *Initial work* - [cdbarrineau](https://github.com/cdbarrineau)